You are about to be redirected to a site intended for people with primary HLH or their caregivers.

 Gamifant reduces the inflammatory symptoms of primary HLH by neutralizing IFNγ.8

-Gamifant is given as an intravenous infusion twice a week until hematopoietic stem cell transplantation (HSCT) is performed.8
+Gamifant is given as an intravenous infusion twice per week until the patient no longer requires therapy for the treatment of HLH or until hematopoietic stem cell transplantation (HSCT) is performed.8

 Download the Start Form now or contact Gamifant Patient Services at 833-597-6530.